Sophia, the world’s first Robot citizen

 - She can learn and adapt from interactions;

-What do you think about Sophia?
+What do you think about Sophia, the first robot citizen?
 You can comment in the section below.